garyk295/madridapiclab2/index.md

 ### 2.1 Create a directory and clone the API Connect project from github

+This section will guide you through the set up of the base API Connect project on your laptop.
+You will need to have all the prerequisites specified in part 1 in order to perform these steps.

 1. Navigate to a root folder on your laptop where you would like to keep your apic project
 2. Run the following command to create a directory